lucia-auth/lucia/documentation-v2/content/guidebook/sign-in-with-email-and-password/express.md

 ---
-title: "Email authentication with verification links"
+title: "Email authentication with verification links in Express"
+menuTitle: "Express"
-description: "Extend Lucia by implementing email and password authentication with email verification links"
+description: "Extend Lucia by implementing email and password authentication with email verification links in Express"
 ---

 _Before starting, make sure you've [setup Lucia and your database](/start-here/getting-started)._